apify/apify-docs/sources/academy/platform/getting_started/apify_api.md

 Additional parameters can be passed to this endpoint.
 You can learn about them [here](/api/v2#/reference/actors/run-actor-synchronously-and-get-dataset-items/run-actor-synchronously-with-input-and-get-dataset-items)

-> Note: It is safer to put your API token in the **Authorization** header like so: `Authorization: Bearer YOUR_TOKEN`.
-This is very easy to configure in popular HTTP clients, such as [Postman](../../glossary/tools/postman.md), [Insomnia](../../glossary/tools/insomnia.md).
+> Network components can record visited URLs, so it's more secure to send the token as a HTTP header, not as a parameter.
+The header should look like `Authorization: Bearer YOUR_TOKEN`.
+Popular HTTP clients, such as [Postman](../../glossary/tools/postman.md) or [Insomnia](../../glossary/tools/insomnia.md), provide a convenient way to configure the Authorization header for all your API requests.

 ## Sending the request {#sending-the-request}